Derrick Bryant: Professional career

 In October 1996, Bryant signed with newly promoted Úrvalsdeild karla club KFÍ, replacing injured Euan Roberts.
 For the season he averaged 26.9 points and 12.1 rebounds, while the team missed out on the playoffs with a loss in the last game of the regular season.
 He also averaged 24.7 points and 16.0 rebounds in the Icelandic Cup, helping KFÍ advance to the Final Four where the team bowed out against Keflavík.
 After being invited to summer training camps with the Indiana Pacers and Dallas Mavericks, he played for AB Contern during the 1997–1998 season.

 He played for CB Tarragona between 2001 and 2003 and for Ben Hur Rafaela in Argentina during the 2003-04 season, where he averaged 16.2 points, 4.8 rebounds and 1.7 assists and helped his team advance to the playoff quarterfinals.
 In 2005, Bryant signed with Ciclista Juninense.

 Later life

 Following his basketball career, Bryant went back to school to receive his teaching license and did that for another 10 years, teaching computers and technology.
-He then spending the three years as assistant principal at King's Fork High School before taking over as principal in 2019.
+He then spent three years as assistant principal at King's Fork High School before taking over as principal in 2019.